alma4rebi/Ultimate-Linux-Mint-18-Cinnamon/README.md

-7. Mscore fonts
+9. Mscore fonts
 --------------------
 If you miss the microsoft fonts ...
 Verdana, Courrier, Comic, Arial, ...
 Use TAB and ENTER to install it.

 sudo apt-get install ttf-mscorefonts-installer -y

+Use TAB and ARROWS to navigate and ENTER to conclude.

-8. The matrix
+10. The matrix
 ----------------

 Matrix (screen with green letters as seen in the movie)